Interface Overview

 Includes several tabs:

-- Template testing - a tool for creating and testing templates
+- Template testing – a tool for creating and checking templates

-- JavaScript editor - allows you to add your own JS functions and execute them from the template engine
+- JavaScript Editor – allows adding your own JS functions and executing them from the templater

-- Update A-Parser - check for updates and automatically update to the latest version
+- Update A-Parser – checks for updates and automatically updates to the latest version

-- Maintenance - stop and restart the parser server, as well as the debugging window
+- Maintenance – stopping and restarting the scraper server, as well as the debug window

-- Regular Expression Builder - allows you to create and test regular expressions
+- Regular Expression Builder – allows creating and testing regular expressions

 Settings